Antelope Island State Park

 Dark Sky

-The closest certified dark sky park to Salt Lake City is Antelope Island.
-At Buffalo Point and Frary Peak, you'll find fantastic sunset views that, once darkness falls, give way to spectacular dark skies perfect for stargazing.
+An internationally-certified dark sky park, Antelope Island is ideal for stargazing near Salt Lake City.
+At Buffalo Point and Frary Peak, you'll find fantastic sunset views that, once darkness falls, give way to spectacular dark skies.
 Plan a quick escape from the city for a weekend camping trip that combines bison sightings, sunset hikes and dark skies for astrophotography.

 -